CS222-UIUC/course-project-champaign-coffee/README.md

 * ``/submit_rating`` - coffee shop review submitted and stored in db
 * ``/feedback`` - allows users to provide feedback on the site in general
 * ``/submit-feedback`` - site feedback submitted
-* more handles to be included when finalized